Stretch or rest? Let’s find out what can help you manage hip pain

 Thanks to our daily activities, our hip bones are strong and can withstand repeated motions and a fair amount of wear and tear.
-But over-exercising, inflamed tendons and tears in the cartilage can lead to pain and discomfort.
+But over-exercising, inflamed tendons and tears in the cartilage can lead to pain and discomfort and sometimes sore hips.

 What is hip pain?